discipl/core/README.md

 ## Installation

-node comes with npm installed so you should have a version of npm, however npm gets updated more frequently than node does, so you'll want to make sure it's the latest version.
+Node comes with npm installed so you should have a version of npm, however npm gets updated more frequently than node does, so you'll want to make sure it's the latest version.
 ```

 sudo npm install npm -g